-18.0 General Data Protection Regulation (GDPR)
+19.0 General Data Protection Regulation (GDPR)

-18.1 Where any Provider is given possession of or access to any personal data, the Service Director must comply with the Council's Data Protection obligations.
-The Service Director must follow the Council's Information Security and Data Protection Policies, in particular regarding contracting with data processors and sharing data and carry out a Data Protection Impact Assessment (DPIA) in consultation with the Information Governance Team.
-For further information, refer to the Contract Procedures Guide.
+19.1 Where any Provider is given possession of or access to any personal data, the Executive Director must comply with the Council's Data Protection obligations.
+The Executive Director must follow the Council's Information Security and Data Protection Policies, in particular regarding contracting with data processors and sharing data and carry out a Data Protection Impact Assessment (DPIA) in consultation with the Information Governance Team (IG).
+Early engagement with IG is recommended.